STEM OPT Frequently Asked Questions

 Can I travel outside of the United States while my 24-Month STEM OPT application is pending?

 You must have a valid (unexpired) I-20, issued for the 24-month STEM OPT extension.
 You should also travel with your official Receipt Notice, showing that you have properly filed the STEM OPT application.
-You may need to present your current EAD, if it is still valid upon your date of reentry to the United States.
-If your EAD has already expired and your application is still pending, please consult with ISP before departing the United States.
-Travel is still possible, but ISP may have further instruction and advice for you prior to departure.
+You may need to present your current EAD, so carry it with you, even if the end date has passed.

 What if I am unemployed at any time?